 During our normal lives, it’s a real challenge to avoid talking to people and take solitary time.
 In our jobs, we’d likely be fired if we spent a week of silence.
 A teacher could well get a solid kick in the shins from a moody adolescent if the young girl got the silent treatment instead of an explanation to question number three.
 For a parent, I imagine silence is even tougher, if not impossible!

-For me, my Hermit Week involved the following: Wandering Chiang Mai and taking photos, reading (Paul Bowles is crazy!!), typing (both emails and stories), working out, watching shows I love online, pondering life, enjoying my Chiang Mai hotel, and eating.
+For me, my Hermit Week involved the following: Wandering Chiang Mai and taking photos, reading (Paul Bowles is crazy!!), typing (both emails and stories), working out, watching shows I love online, pondering life, enjoying my Chiang Mai hotel, and eating Thai food.
 I praise the earth and the sky for the opportunity to take this “Me-cation”, because we all know that such a chance is rare!

 Here are some of the sights around Chiang Mai I saw that made me smile: